 This topic is going to be bigger than I can get to in one post.
 So this will be set in a series, starting with a run through of the Book of Hebrews.
 There are various ways to interpret words and passages of scripture, so I want to handle the text with the utmost respect.
 This means we’ll need to break down each passage carefully.

 We discussed “positional forgiveness” and “relational forgiveness.”
 And the question stated was, “do you lose your salvation every time you sin?” or “Is it even possible to lose your salvation?”
 I grew up thinking if I cussed right before I died, I’d go to hell.
-It was like you could lose your salvation like you lose the keys to your car!
+It was like you could lose your salvation like you lose your car keys!

 The answer we landed on was that when you are saved, your sins are forgiven.
 This includes past, present, and John Wesley would be careful in saying “future” sins as well, but he did agree that they too were forgiven.
 His caution was that people would use it as a license to sin like James Bond’s license to kill.
 A wrong belief in this area could lead to negligence in your relationship with God and, over time, a searing of one’s conscience, leading to a probable “apostasy.”